-Pre and Post Marital Agreements
+Pasadena Pre and Post Marital Agreement Attorney

 For this reason, it is important to have strong experienced help at your side.
 Patrick Baghdaserians is a Pasadena Pre-Martial and Post-Marital Agreement Lawyer and Family Law Specialist who also works in the Los Angeles area.
 Patrick Baghdaserians has over a decade of experience and is someone you want on your side when dealing with drafting detailed agreements to ensure your rights are protected.

 Pre-marital and post-marital agreements deal with property and how it will be distributed in the event of a divorce.
 The key difference between these two agreements is timing.
 Pre-marital agreements, more commonly known as prenuptial agreements, are signed before marriage.
-Whereas post-martial agreements are signed after marriage.
+Whereas post-marital agreements are signed after marriage.

 The main purpose of a pre-marital agreement is to establish what assets are going to be kept separate.
 In addition, they protect one spouse from incurring debts incurred by the other spouse prior to marriage.
 Also, in the event of separation, divorce, or death, the pre-marital agreement will define how assets will be divided among the spouse, children, and other family members.

 When deciding whether or not a pre-marital agreement is for you, there are several factors to consider.
 A pre-marital agreement can be valuable even if couples feel as though they do not have a great deal of property.
 A pre-marital agreement can be used to decide how joint bank accounts will be managed, how tax returns and household bills will be managed, how to make credit card payments, or how much money the couple is able to set aside for savings.

 Drafting a pre-marital agreement can be especially beneficial for couples with more than one marriage.
 This is because a premarital agreement can resolve complexities arising from prior commitments and responsibilities that carry over from previous marriages that involve ex-spouses and children.

 Therefore, when deciding who to turn to it is important to have someone with experience on your side.
 Patrick Baghdaserians is an experienced Pasadena pre-marital and post-marital agreement Lawyer and Family Law Specialist who has dealt with a great deal of cases regarding detailed agreements in his over a decade of experience.